Angel of the North: Location

 The sculpture stands on a hill at Low Eighton in Lamesley Parish, overlooking the A1 and A167 roads and the East Coast Main Line rail route.
 It lies within the Tyne and Wear Lowlands National Character Area which contains both urban areas and large stretches of fields.
 The area is also characterised by variations in topography.
 The Angel sits on top of one of the more elevated positions of the landscape located near Team Valley, allowing the sculpture to be seen from miles around.
 In the design brief for the Angel, the designated location was described as "commanding views... from distances of up to 4 kilometres arcing through 100 degrees" with landmarks including Durham Cathedral visible.
-The Angel was built on land which previously contained the pit head baths of the former Team Colliery, which was in use from the 1720s until the 1960s.
+The Angel was built on land which previously contained a reservoir of the former Team Colliery, which was in use from the 1720s until the 1960s.
 The remains of the colliery were removed and earth was piled up into a knoll which the Angel now stands on.
 Gormley commented on this historic connection, saying "When you think of the mining that was done underneath the site, there is a poetic resonance.
 Men worked beneath the surface in the dark.
 Now, in the light, there is a celebration of this industry."
 The sculpture faces south, facing the traffic travelling north into Gateshead and towards Tyneside.
 Historically, the nearby valley allowed for a convenient passage into Tyne and Wear from the south.
 Over time, this evolved into more established modern travel routes.
 Due to its proximity to the main road and rail line, it is estimated that 33 million people see the Angel every year, including those in the roughly 90,000 vehicles which pass each day.
 The statue can also been seen from nearby housing estates and commercial areas.

 The statue can be accessed by road via the A167 and a nearby car and coach park allows people to stop and view the sculpture up close.
 It also be reached on foot by a number of footpaths.
 Accessibility, including sitting on and touching the sculpture, is encouraged.
 It is flanked on the east and west sides by woodland, which has become more prevalent during the life of the Angel.
 Since 1998, the appearance of the sculpture has become less open and more secluded due to the growth of trees.
 The trees were planted intentionally along section of the A1 as part of the former Great North Forest initiative and the original brief for the Angel stated that the sculpture would eventually be characterised by a woodland context.
 When travelling north by road, the first views of the Angel are partially hidden by trees.
 Train passengers on the East Coast Main Line, located around 600 m to the west, are able to see the statue as they travel past.